ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-route-server.md

 The graph itself has very few rules associated with it, but may be generated manually or automatically via AI, geometric, or probabilistic techniques.
 See [Route Graph Generation][route-graph-generation] and [Route Graph Generation LIF Editor][route-graph-generation-lif-editor] for a tutorial about how to generate a graph using QGIS, Rviz2 and/or LIF for structured environment applications.
-You can also use sampling or procedural generation techniques to create a graph for less structured environments, for example using [NVIDIA’s SWAGGER project](https://github.com/nvidia-isaac/SWAGGER) which can generate a graph from a map image and provides utilities to convert into geojson for easy integration with Nav2 Route.
+You can also use sampling or procedural generation techniques to create a graph for less structured environments, for example using [NVIDIA's SWAGGER project](https://github.com/nvidia-isaac/SWAGGER) which can generate a graph from a map image and provides utilities to convert into geojson for easy integration with Nav2 Route.
-There’s also a tutorial [SWAGGER Route Graph Generation][swagger-route-graph-generation] to help with that process as well.
+There's also a tutorial [SWAGGER Route Graph Generation][swagger-route-graph-generation] to help with that process as well.

 There are also several locations for customization using plugins: